nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/3YBrq-cle_w/index.md

 source: youtube

 ---
 {{< youtube 3YBrq-cle_w >}}

-# How will a PSM II course challenge your assumptions the most?

  The #PSMII or #advancedprofessionalscrummaster course, developed by #scrumorg, has been designed to escalate the knowledge, skills, and capabilities of a #scrummaster to a more advanced, professional level.

 Often, that means building on the rock-solid foundation of the #PSM or #professionalscrummaster course, but for some it's a brand new experience with the world of professional #scrum and challenges many of their assumptions about the accountability.